 Explore Manchester's vibrant Chinatown district and find great food, culture and diversity at every turn.
 Read on to find out what to see and do in the area.

-Celebrate Chinese New Year in Manchester
+A Chinese New Year feel in Manchester

 Among the largest in all of Europe, Manchester's Chinatown community is brimming with things to see and do.
 As soon as you enter through the traditional paifang on Faulkner street it's almost as if you're in another world - the streets are covered in Chinese writing, you can meet people speaking their native language, and find the ingredients, items and cuisines that help make this part of town authentically Chinese.
 But there's a lot more to Chinatown than just a few interesting shop fronts though - this is a place packed with interesting history and bursting at the seams with culture.